CodeYourFuture/GitHomeworkFixErrors/homework.md

 # Linus's Homework

 ## 1. What is 2 + 2?

-5
+# 4

 ## 2. What is JavaScript?

-An exciting new play about coffee.
+# Porograming Language For web devolper.

 ## 3. What three problems does Git & GitHub solve?

-When people want to show off code to each other they can put it on GitHub
+# 1.version control
+# Allowing multibal people working on the same project
+# Backup and sharing

-## 4. What happens when you `fork` a repository?
+## 4. What happens when you fork a repository?

-You delete it
+# You copy it

 ## 5. What happens when you clone a repository?

-It send it to a friend
+# you download it from github to your local computer .

 ## 6. What is a Pull Request?

-When you send a file over the internet
+# A Pull Request is a request to merge your changes into someone else’s repository.
+It’s how you contribute to open source projects.[Chagpt. because i was not knowing what is pull request]